About Social Security Disability: What You Need to Know

 For most of our working lives, Social Security Disability Insurance (SSDI) is merely a background concern.
 The only time we think about it is when we check to see how much money the federal government has taken out of our paychecks.

-The History of Social Security Disability Insurance
+History of Social Security Disability Insurance

 SSDI has steadily expanded since 1956.
-After the 1950s, the United States experienced a huge population surge as a result of the Baby Boomers born after World War II.
+After the 1950s, the United States experienced a huge population surge as a result of Baby Boomers born after World War II.
 By 1976, record numbers of people were seeking SSDI benefits, on account of both the Baby Boomers entering the workforce in earnest, and more women seeking work outside of the home.

 The exponential growth of the SSDI program leveled off around 2008, as most Baby Boomers reached retirement age.
 Once a person is of retirement age (currently 67) he or she is no longer able to collect SSDI benefits.